Ultimate Guide to the LinkedIn Experience Section

 One of the most common questions I get is this: How far back should I go in my LinkedIn Experience section?

 Why?
 Because it builds context and provides as many opportunities as possible to include those all-important keywords (of course, don’t compromise readability for keywords – keywords might attract someone to your profile, but it’s your writing that will inspire action and convert them).
 More recent roles must have lots of detail.
 Older roles can just be a title and one line.

 If you’re a job seeker, here’s the kicker – tailor all your past roles to reflect the role you want in the future.
 In other words, start with a goal, and make sure every role listed in your Experience section moves you closer to that goal.

 Over to you

 Will you be changing anything about your Experience section after reading?
+Perhaps assigning Skills to each role?
 I want to know.